 If you become aware of cyber harassment on campus:

 - Contact the Dean of Students Office.

-- Seek help from Counseling Services.
+- Encourage the victim to seek help from Counseling Services.

 - Educate the harasser about the risks of inappropriate use of cyberspace or refer student to the Dean of Students Office.
-Sometimes young people are unaware that their online communications can violate the law or university regulations.
+Sometimes young people are unaware that their online communications can violate the law or University regulations.